Bitcoin, the popular virtual currency, has gained a bank-like status in France, which allows it to facilitate more transfers and issue debit cards.

 Bitcoin, a digital currency made infamous for its use in underground websites like The Silk Road, has recently gained acceptance by mainstream websites.
 The currency can be swapped for U.S. dollars at exchange houses like Mt.
 Gox.

 Bitcoin briefly surpassed the value of gold on Nov.
 29, with the value of a single bitcoin reaching $1,242 to a single ounce of gold's $1,241.98.
-Bitcoin's value hovered around $1,000 during the first week of December 2013 before dropping to just under $900 upon news that Chinese company Baidu would no longer accept Bitcoin payments.
+Bitcoin's value hovered around $1,000 during the first week of December 2013 before dropping below $800 amid the new restrictions placed upon it by China's government.

 "There's nothing wrong with people freely exchanging value, we don't hurt anybody, we're not forcing anyone to use Bitcoin, we simply want to see our dream and the future of money become a reality."
 Bitcoin staffer under the alias "davout"